 To test the Plugin extensively, you have several options:

-- If you are setting up a completely new WordPress site and don't want it to be called out by third parties during the development phase, you can protect it with a password.
-At RAIDBOXES this is possible with one click.
+- If you are setting up a completely new WordPresssiteand do not want it to be called out by third parties during the development phase, you can protect it with a password.
+At Raidboxes this is possible with one click.

 - Another option is to put your entire website into maintenance mode, for example with a Plugin like "Maintenance".

-- If you want your livesite to remain accessible during the test, I recommend testing at Staging .
-At RAIDBOXES you activate a Staging environment with one click and can test new Plugins there without risk.
-If you are satisfied with the result, you can switch the changes live with one click.
+- If you want your livesiteto remain accessible during the test, I recommend testing in the staging environment.
+At Raidboxes you activate a staging environment with one click and can test new plug-ins there without risk.
+If you are satisfied with the result, you can switch the changes to live with one click.

 Allow new users to log in